-Prerequisites This is not an easy course.
+Prerequisites This is not an introductory course on computer programming.
 You should have a strong understanding of the basic computer science courses such as C/Java programming, theory of computation, discrete mathematics, and data structures.

 Textbook:

 - Self-contained slides will be provided.

 - Reference:

 - Essential concepts of programming languages (third edition).
 Daniel P. Friedman and Mitchell Wand.